Freediving - Apnea

 Minimum Certification Required to Participate: Freediving Pool certification or equivalent

-Minimum Prerequisites: Have completed the SSI Freediving Level 1 and Level 2 Programs and the Training Techniques Specialty Program (or proof of equivalent certifications from another agency) and have logged at least 100 freediving sessions
+Minimum Prerequisites: Have completed the SSI Freediver and Advanced Freediver Programs and the Training Techniques Specialty Program (or proof of equivalent certifications from another agency) and have logged at least 100 freediving sessions

-Minimum Age: 12 years old for Pool/Level 1 Course & 15 years old for Advanced Freediver Course & 18 years old for professional level certifications
+Minimum Age: 12 years old for Pool/Freediver Course & 15 years old for Advanced Freediver Course & 18 years old for professional level certifications

 Academic Material Fees Include:

 - Plastic certification (if desired)

 - SSI Medical Statement (If you answer "yes" to any of the questions asked, the physician's release must also be filled out by a qualified physician, using the WRSTC Medical Guidelines)

 - *All required documents for students over the age of 18 will be completed online.
 Once you schedule and pay for your course, we will give you access to complete the forms online through SSI.

 - Use of all training equipment including mask, fins, snorkel, & wetsuit